×

 What are the schools in Trincity like?

 "Trincity is home to several reputable schools, including international and bilingual institutions.
 One of the most notable is the Trincity International Secondary School.
 This school offers a comprehensive curriculum that includes both local and international subjects.
 The school is known for its commitment to academic excellence and its focus on holistic student development.
 More information can be found on their website: http://www.trincityinternationalschool.com/ Another school in Trincity is the Dunross Preparatory School.
 This school offers a bilingual program in English and Spanish, providing students with a unique opportunity to become fluent in both languages.
 The school is known for its small class sizes, which allows for personalized attention for each student.
 More information can be found on their website: http://www.dunross.edu.tt/ The International School of Port of Spain is also a great option for families in Trincity.
 Although it's not located directly in Trincity, its proximity makes it a viable choice.
 The school offers the International Baccalaureate (IB) program and has a diverse student body representing over 40 nationalities.
 More information can be found on their website: https://www.isps.edu.tt/ Lastly, the Maple Leaf International School is another excellent school near Trincity.
 It offers a Canadian curriculum from Kindergarten to Grade 12 and is known for its strong emphasis on academics, arts, and athletics.
-More information can be found on their website: http://www.mapleleaf-school.com/," said one expat in Trincity with children at .
+More information can be found on their website: http://www.mapleleaf-school.com/," remarked one expat living in Trincity with children attending .

 About the Author